EmbodMocap: In-the-Wild 4D Human-Scene Reconstruction for Embodied Agents: Related Work

 \mypara{Monocular Human \& Scene Reconstruction.} Early works~\cite{smplify,smplx,hmr,hmr2,vibe} on RGB-based human mesh recovery focus on reconstructing 3D pose and shape but often ignore scene context~\cite{deco} or camera information~\cite{spec, zolly}, leading to inconsistencies under camera motion.
 Recent methods address this by combining motion cues~\cite{glamr}, SLAM or visual odometry~\cite{slahmr,tram, wham}, and human motion priors~\cite{glamr, gvhmr} to recover global trajectories in world coordinates.

 Emerging models move toward jointly reconstructing humans and 3D scenes with spatial intelligence models~\cite{vggt, dust3r}.
 For example, HSFM~\cite{hsfm} combines Dust3R~\cite{dust3r} with multi-view correspondence to jointly recover human meshes, scene point clouds, and camera parameters from multi-cameras.
 HAMSt3R~\cite{hamst3r} integrates DensePose~\cite{densepose} and multi-view scene reconstruction in one model, with an optimization to get human poses, while JOSH~\cite{josh} uses MASt3R-SLAM~\cite{mast3r-slam} and joint optimization to achieve globally consistent 4D human-scene reconstructions.
-This trend emphasizes the simultaneous prediction of human motion and scene geometry, which futher requires multi-model data pairs with high-quality annotations.
+Human3R~\cite{human3r} introduces a unified, feed-forward framework for online 4D human-scene reconstruction, jointly recovering multi-person SMPL-X bodies and dense scene point clouds in a global world frame from monocular videos.
+Crisp~\cite{crisp} presents a contact-guided Real2Sim pipeline that recovers simulatable human motion and scene geometry by fitting compact planar primitives and leveraging human-scene contact cues to hallucinate occluded interaction surfaces.
+This trend emphasizes the simultaneous prediction of human motion and scene geometry, which further requires multi-model data pairs with high-quality annotations.
 In our paper, we propose a monocular human \& scene reconstruction pipeline combined with 2 feedforward models, and finetuned it on our proposed dataset to prove the efficiency of our paired data.

 \mypara{Training Humanoid from Video Data.} Recent advances in physics-based animation and reinforcement learning enable humanoid agents to perform realistic and physically consistent motions using control policies learned from marker-based motion capture data.
 These methods have shown strong realism in tasks like motion tracking~\cite{deepmimic,phc}, locomotion~\cite{amp,ase,pulse}, and human–scene interaction~\cite{tokenhsi,sims}, and have been extended to real-world applications in motion tracking~\cite{h2o,exbody2,asap}, locomotion~\cite{hover}, and scene interaction~\cite{omnih2o,homie}.
 However, marker-based methods require dedicated studios, expensive hardware, and extensive manual effort, making them costly and hard to scale.
 Adapting captured motions to new scenes or robot morphologies also demands complex retargeting and re-simulation.
 To address this, recent works like VideoMimic~\cite{videomimic}, ASAP~\cite{asap}, and HDMI~\cite{hdmi} train humanoid control directly from in-the-wild video data.
 By using monocular motion capture methods such as TRAM~\cite{tram} and GVHMR~\cite{gvhmr}, they estimate human motion from videos and retarget it to virtual humanoids for training in physical simulators.
 This video-driven paradigm leverages diverse real-world data but struggles with capturing complex skills or scene geometries due to occlusion and depth ambiguities.
 In this paper, we propose a method for high-precision human motion and scene reconstruction that overcomes these limitations.